zixi-liu/Fraud-Detection-Papers/GNN/README.md

 <img src="https://github.com/zixi-liu/GNN-Fraud-Detection-Papers/blob/main/Img/fake-accounts-model.png" alt="model" />

+**Feature Extraction**
+- Extract features that reveal outlier registration patterns of fake accounts;

+**Unsupervised Weight Learning**
-i.
-Construct a registration feature bigraph to capture the relationship between registration accounts and features.
-- represent each account and each feature as a node
-- add an edge between an account and a feature if the account has the feature
+- Construct a registration-feature bigraph to capture the relationship between registration accounts and features.
+Each node in the bigraph represents either a registration account or a feature, and each edge between a registration node and a feature node indicates that the registration account has the feature.

-ii.
-Design a statistical method to initialize the weight of each feature node, the weight of each registration account node based on the weights of feature nodes.
+- Design a statistical method to initialize the weight of each node in the bigraph.
+The weight of node quantifies the node’s anomaly.